JetSetVideo/Strades-nuxtjs/README.md

 # Strades

 ## Development Mode
 This project is in development mode.
 All data is simulated and the application is not officially deployed.
 The objective is to establish a robust data structure for future database integration.
 Simulated data resides in the `data/` directory, organized in subdirectories that mirror the anticipated database schema.
 JSON files contain mock data to facilitate visualization and interaction prototyping within the application.
+No API is used in the development mode, all data is loaded from the `data/` directory.

 ## Project Description
 Strades is an AI-augmented social trading platform enabling users to create, test, share, and deploy personalized investment strategies through community collaboration.